 Webhooks are a way for web applications to communicate with each other in real time using HTTP requests.
 These automated messengers deliver data from one application to another when specific events occur, acting as a bridge between applications that don't have direct native integrations.
 The best part is that Webhooks are completely free, so you don’t pay anything extra on top of Make.

-I encourage you to learn using webhooks.
+I encourage you to learn how to use webhooks.
 It vastly expands Make's connectivity beyond its native integration library.

 Intuitive Visual Workflow Builder With Triggers, Actions, and Filters